NVV-SuperBench: Beyond Words, Beyond Quality-Benchmarking Nonverbal Vocalizations in Speech Generation: Results and Analysis

 \textbf{Prompt-based objective results.} Results reveal a clear \emph{intelligibility--quality} split.
 In EN, \textit{Qwen3-TTS} delivers the best intelligibility and semantic alignment, achieving the lowest WER/CER and the highest CLAP score, with \textit{GPT-4o mini TTS} as a close second on CLAP.
 In contrast, \textit{GPT-4o mini TTS} provides the strongest perceived audio quality, leading the prompt-based block on DNSMOS SIG/BAK/OVRL.
 In ZH, the same pattern persists: \textit{Qwen3-TTS} attains the lowest WER/CER, while \textit{GPT-4o mini TTS} leads both DNSMOS and CLAP, indicating strong perceptual quality and caption--speech alignment.

 A notable outlier is the \textit{Gemini} family, which attains competitive DNSMOS (and is also rated as natural in subjective results; Table~\ref{tab:merged_sub_res}) but shows substantially worse WER/CER, especially \textit{Gemini 2.5 Flash}.
-Qualitative inspection suggests that this inflation is primarily driven by \textbf{content-boundary violations} under prompt conditioning: Gemini may synthesize extra speech beyond the target text (e.g., prompt leakage), repeat or ``hallucinate'' short phrases, insert, or produce overly long NVV segments (e.g., extended laughter transcribed by ASR as many repeated ``ha ha ha'').
+Qualitative inspection suggests that this inflation is mainly driven by content-boundary violations: Gemini may exhibit prompt leakage, generate hallucinated speech beyond the target text, repeat portions of the input text, or produce overly long NVV segments that ASR transcribes as repeated non-lexical tokens such as ``ha ha ha''.
 These behaviors sharply increase WER/CER, even when the intended content remains understandable and the speech sounds natural.

 \textbf{Tag-based objective results.} For tag-based systems, the results reveal a clear \textbf{breadth--correctness} trade-off. \textit{ChatTTS} provides the most representative case of \emph{selective compliance}: despite exhibiting the lowest coverage in both languages, it still attains highly competitive NVV-matching performance, including the best precision, recall, and F1 in ZH.
 This pattern suggests that ChatTTS follows tags accurately only for a very limited subset of supported cases, largely dominated by a single NVV type (e.g., \texttt{laugh}), which reduces the likelihood of type mismatch and can therefore inflate precision-, recall-, and F1-based correctness measures.